Emby released a server app for the NVIDIA Shield TV back in February 2019, but the installation process wasn’t as smooth as I’d like.

 Create Your First Emby Library

 You can set up libraries for Movies, Music, TV Shows, Audiobooks, Books, Games, Music Videos, or Home Videos.
-We’re going to walk through setting a sample movie library.
+We’re going to walk through setting up a sample movie library.

-But before you do, I recommend using the right naming convention for your media files.
+But before you do, I recommend using the proper naming convention for your media files.
 Emby uses the same naming convention as Plex and Kodi.
 I recommend getting that dialed in before you go any further.

 Let’s start with getting your movie library up and running.